TRINIDAD & TOBAGO: Monk Evolution - Machel Montano

 “Whenever I am in the need of a pick-me-up, soca music is so often the remedy, as it reminds me of the joyous carnival atmosphere that I love”

-Danny: Despite having no Trinidadian heritage this album still inadvertently makes me feel proud of the place that I am from.
+Despite personally having no Trinidadian heritage, this album still inadvertently makes me feel proud of the place that I am from.
 Whilst this could sound like I am appropriating Caribbean culture as my own, I am not.
-Rather, what I am doing is celebrating the multiculturalism of the city which has in some way shaped who I am as a person – London.
+Rather, what I am doing is celebrating the multiculturalism of the city which has in some way shaped part of who I am as a person – London.
 For me, the melting pot of international culture in London is perhaps best showcased at the Notting Hill Carnival, which certainly in the last few years has become the weekend in the calendar I look forward to the most.
-It is a pity that this weekend, when it was due to go ahead, it has for obvious reasons been cancelled.
+It is a pity that this weekend, when it was due to go ahead, it has, for obvious reasons, been cancelled.
 However, I am sure that next year will be bigger, brighter and louder than ever.

 Having been to other incredibly fun carnivals in other European countries, most notably in Germany and in Spain, one of the things that sets Notting Hill Carnival apart from other European counterparts is that unlike so many carnivals it is in no way nationalist or regionalist, and instead its global nature makes me so proud to be (well, four miles away from being) a Londoner.
-When I am abroad and I am asked where I am from, I keenly say London, rather than England or the UK, and it is partially due to the international representation that London has for days like the carnival that I do this.
+When I am abroad and I am asked where I am from, I keenly say London, rather than England or the UK, and it is partially due to the international representation that London celebrates during days like the carnival that I do this.
 This is because it embodies the tolerance of the city that makes it more beautiful than the Houses of Parliament or Tower Bridge.
-Whilst I may feel down about the insular, anti-immigration sentiment that has grown in the UK over the past decade, it is days like the Carnival that I simply forget about my sadness and instead bask in the glory of the atmosphere, the colours of the parades and most importantly the music that epitomise the multicultural metropolis that London is.
+Whilst I may feel down about the insular, anti-immigration sentiment that has grown in the UK over the past decade, it is events such as Carnival that make me simply forget about my sadness and instead bask in the glory of the atmosphere, the colours of the parades and most importantly the music that epitomise the multicultural metropolis that London is.